Cage the Elephant: Early years and Cage the Elephant (2007–2010)

 The band signed with Relentless Records after showcasing at the 2007 South by Southwest music festival.
 Their first tour was as a support act for Queens of the Stone Age in Canada.
 They then moved to London, England, to the Leyton area on the outskirts of the city.
 At the time, Lincoln Parish was only 16 years old, so in order to be able to move, his parents had to sign over parental guardianship to the band.
 In 2008, they appeared on the British show Later... with Jools Holland with Coldplay, Sia, Glen Campbell, John Mellencamp, and Amy LaVere.
 They released their eponymous debut album, Cage the Elephant, on June 23, 2008, in the United Kingdom and April 21, 2009, in the United States, Japan, Australia, and Canada, to mostly favorable reviews.
-Their single "Ain't No Rest for the Wicked" reached number 32 on the UK Singles Chart and was featured in the Gearbox Software video game Borderlands, as well as in the 2010 movie The Bounty Hunter.
-It was also featured as ITunes' free single of the week for the week of April 12, 2009.
+Their single "Ain't No Rest for the Wicked" reached number 32 on the UK Singles Chart and number 83 on the Billboard hot 100.
+The song was featured in the Gearbox Software video game Borderlands, as well as in the 2010 movie The Bounty Hunter.
+It was also featured as iTunes' free single of the week for the week of April 12, 2009.
+In 2009 the song Back Against the Wall became the band's first track to chart at the number 1 position on the alternative charts.
+The album has since been certified platinum by the RIAA.

 Cage the Elephant appeared as a support act on tour with The Pigeon Detectives in early 2008, and for Silversun Pickups and Manchester Orchestra in 2009.
 They appeared on Everybody Loves Lil' Chris in October 2008.
 The group made a national TV appearance on the Late Show with David Letterman, performing "Ain't No Rest for the Wicked" in July 2009.
 In August 2009, Cage the Elephant played for the first time at Lollapalooza in Chicago, as well as San Francisco's Outside Lands Music and Arts Festival on August 30, 2009.
 Prior to their return to Lollapalooza, the band also performed twice at Bonnaroo, once in June 2007 and in 2009.
 They released the single "Back Against the Wall" which was later included in a Wii game, called We Cheer, We Cheer 2.
+The band continued to tour heavily in 2010 hitting the festival circuit along with headlining dates.